This file shows diagrams in .svg format;

 from the default used for this test.
 Dpic might be modified to

-Diagrams such as these contain a considerable number of text labels
+Diagrams such as these contain text labels

 that have to be treated differently from the LaTeX-compatible versions.